-For the purpose of this pro forma analysis, the above estimated purchase price has been preliminarily allocated based on an estimate of the fair value of assets acquired and liabilities assumed.
-In addition, we have begun to finalize our plan to integrate certain activities related to our business combination with OMX.
+The above estimated purchase price has been preliminarily allocated based on an estimate of the fair value of PHLX's assets acquired and liabilities assumed.
+In addition, we have begun to finalize our plan to integrate certain activities related to our acquisition of PHLX.
 We are still gathering information from which to make final decisions regarding the optimal organization of the combined company, from which additional adjustments and refinements to our plan will arise.
-As such, additional adjustments to the OMX purchase price allocation will be recorded as we estimate restructuring costs associated with integration activities of the combined company in accordance with the requirements of Emerging Issues Task Force No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination," or EITF 95-3.
+As such, additional adjustments to the PHLX purchase price allocation will be recorded as we estimate restructuring costs associated with integration activities of the combined company in accordance with the requirements of Emerging Issues Task Force No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination," or EITF 95-3.
 Upon completion of the organizational analysis and the approval of appropriate management, our plan will be finalized.
 The future adjustments, whether increasing or decreasing our plan's total value, will impact goodwill and accounts payable and accrued liabilities.
 We expect our plan to be finalized during the one year allocation period.
 We are completing our plan under the provisions of EITF 95-3.
 All other restructuring liabilities outside the scope of EITF 95-3 will be recognized in the income statement when those costs have been incurred in accordance with SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities."
-The final valuation of net assets will be completed as soon as possible but no later than one year from the business combination date.
+The final valuation of net assets will be completed as soon as possible but no later than one year from the acquisition date.
 To the extent that the estimates need to be adjusted, we will do so, but no later than one year after closing in accordance with SFAS 141.

-The following is a summary of the preliminary allocation of the total purchase price in the OMX business combination as reflected in the unaudited proforma condensed combined balance sheet as of December 31, 2007:
+The following is a summary of the preliminary allocation of the total purchase price in the PHLX acquisition as reflected in the unaudited pro forma condensed combined balance sheet as of March 31, 2008: